Razors on Backstreet

-Stylized as RAZORS ON BACKSTREET, the third studio album by Japanese Darkwave band Aural Vampirewas released December 7, 2013 in Japan and internationally on March 7, 2014.
+Stylized as RAZORS ON BACKSTREET, the third studio album by Japanese Darkwave band Aural Vampire was released December 7, 2013 in Japan and internationally on March 7, 2014.

 Overview

 Musical style

 The album features a much heavier, rock-influenced style of music.
 The album is the first to feature new band members; Wu-Chy on bass, Higuchuuhei on guitar, Zen on keyboard, and Izu on drums.
 Previous releases (with the exception of "Soloween") featured only lead-vocalist Exo-Chika and producer Raveman.

 Artwork and theme

 The album has an 1980s horror theme.
 Both the cover and title of the album are an allusion to the 1984 American horror slasher film, A Nightmare on Elm Street.
 This is the band's first album cover to not feature lead-singer Exo-Chika, instead it features only their producer, Raveman.